-Judy McNary, CFP® @JudyMcNary

-sources for parents that cover everything from academic success and career planning to health and safety.
+guides, UP has extensive resources for parents that cover everything from academic success and career planning, to health and safety.
 These resources also include ways to reduce college costs.
-Biweekly e-newsletters contain useful

-tips, and UP hosts an active Facebook group where parents exchange information with on things like the dates for Parents' each other.
+Biweekly e-newsletters contain useful tips, and UP hosts an active Facebook group where parents exchange information with each other.

-campus resources, town maps,

-and discounts for lodging and

-meals.
-The guides also include

-services such as dentists, moving and storage, and banking.